LeshaTat/ia-calc/README.md

 Automatons T1 and T2 are also defined in [ex-uc-composability.py](ex-uc-composability.py).

 ## Example 2.3.
-UC: Authentication channel
+UC: Authenticated channel

 Here we use a bunch of definitions